pingu59/IOSDepthSensing/README.md

-# AVCam with binary lighting and true depth camera
+# AVCam with binary lighting and true depth camera & HDR

 ---------------
-Below is teh original readme from apple offical code
+Below is the original readme from apple offical code
 # AVCam: Building a Camera App

 Capture photos with depth data and record video using the front and rear iPhone and iPad cameras.